UPPMAX/programming_formalisms/docs/deployment/deploy.md

 - You will probably recognise some of them, but some may be more obscure and were installed automatically as dependencies.

-- Save your requirements as a file that user can run to get the same dependencies as you
+- Save your requirements as a file that user can run to get the needed dependencies

 ```console
 pip freeze > requirements.txt